 The Grouse Mountain Skyride

-The other way to reach the summit is to take the Grouse Mountain gondola (the Skyride – there’s a fee for the Skyride, and it’s not cheap).
+The other way to reach the summit is to take the Grouse Mountain gondola (the Skyride).
 The Skyride operates 365 days a year, departing every 15 minutes from 8:45 am to 10:00 pm.
 Grouse Mountain tickets will vary depending on the season.
-Check its website for prices.
+Check this website for prices.

 To get off the mountain, you will either need to take the Skyride (it costs $15 per person as of 2018) or walk back down mountain.
 Rather than go back down the steep Grouse Grind, take the BCMC trail instead.